Albrtito/ObsidianNotes/02-Atomic/20240529 - 162512 - First order exact ODE.md

 sr-interval: 4
 sr-ease: 150
 ---
-# First order, exact ODEs:
+# First order exact ODEs:
 Exact ODEs are those that can be written in the form:
 #Duda : Esto es así con f solo derivada en x?
 No me cuadra si luego utilizamos la parcial solo en x para resolver.
 $$